LennartFr/ALFTrading/README.md

 What can we trade on the stockmarket?

-We don't usually trade individual stocks. nstead we trade something called Funds, Indexes and ETF's which stands for "Exchangnge Traded Funds".
+We don't usually trade individual stocks. instead we trade something called Funds, Indexes and ETF's - which stands for "Exchangnge Traded Funds".

 ## Mutual Funds.
 A mutual fund is an open-end professionally managed investment fund that pools money from many investors to purchase securities.
 These investors may be retail or institutional in nature.
 The term is typically used in the United States, Canada, and India, while similar structures across the globe include the SICAV in Europe ('investment company with variable capital') and open-ended investment company (OEIC) in the UK.